nickhedley/gridtwin-za/STATE.md

 ## Regulatory calendar

-16. **8 Sep - NERSA market inquiry into fixed and generation capacity charges.** The only near-term process actually open.
-Submissions to electricity.marketinquiry@nersa.org.za. **Read the draft report first**, then reframe: a capacity charge is levied on peak DEMAND, and our evidence says demand and scarcity fall in different seasons. `ertsa_submission_draft.md` holds the analysis but names a process that does not exist - the 2026/27 ERTSA was decided 5 March 2026.
+16. **8 Sep - NERSA market inquiry into fixed and generation capacity charges.** The only near-term process actually open. **Draft ready:
+    `nersa_market_inquiry_submission.md`**, reframed from the withdrawn ERTSA draft.
+    Submissions to electricity.marketinquiry@nersa.org.za.

+    **BEFORE SENDING: read the draft report.** The submission says openly that we have not seen it and responds to the published scope and to the findings as reported.
+That is defensible but weaker than responding to the document.
+If you can get the report, the section 3 argument about "ability to respond to tariff signals" should be checked against what it actually says.
 17. **10 Sep** Eskom RCA hearing.
 18. **Oct** Price and Tariff Rule consultation - the most consequential dated item.
 19. **31 Oct** Trading Rules final text, Market Code, Vesting Framework, Wholesale Tariff